jonasbn/til/README.md

 - [RTFM](afplay/rtfm.md)

 <a id="ag"></a>
-### ag also known as the Silversurfer - fast alternative to ack and grep
+### ag - also known as the Silversurfer, fast alternative to ack and grep

 - [Use ag](ag/use_ag.md)